 7.1.2.2 Effective Resolution

+{Contributor’s note: An abbreviation and definition has been proposed above, thus it is proposed to delete the editor’s note.}

 Human visual acuity is the ability to distinguish fine detail.
 It is generally measured in cycles per degree (CPD), and therefore measures an angular resolution.
-People with excellent visual acuity can resolve 50 CPD – 1.2 arc minute per line pair (or 0.35 mm line pair at 1 meter). [see John C. Russ, The Image Processing Handbook, CRC press, 2006].
+People with excellent visual acuity can resolve 50 CPD – 1.2 arc minute per line pair (or 0.35 mm line pair at 1 meter).(See [b-ImagePro])..

 Camera resolution is usually measured in lines across the entire horizontal or vertical field of view.
 Black and white lines are alternated.
 A cycle is equivalent to 2 lines of camera resolution – that is, a black+white line pair comprises a cycle.
 The field of view of a camera is measured in degrees.
 Therefore the cycles per degree for a camera can be computed as lines/(2*field_of_view).